Ready for positive change at work?

 All unionized workplaces have a mutually agreed upon employment contract known as a collective agreement.
 This collective agreement will secure the working conditions workers have today as well as all the improvement made during negotiation.
 Your employer is legally obligated to negotiate with your union in “good faith.”

 With a union, workers are not left on their own to deal with management.
 Union members have access to union representatives, labour lawyers, and Workers Compensation lawyers, as well as any other consultation your union determines is needed to help you solve your issues at work.

+Contact us in confidence.
 Any information you share with us is kept 100% confidential.
 Your employer will never know that you contacted our union.